Artificial Market Stimulation

-Prior to forming Jet Acquisitions I worked in the aircraft sales and brokerage world for many years, selling inventory for a stocking dealer and as a aircraft broker.
+Prior to forming Jet Acquisitions, I worked in the aircraft sales and brokerage world for many years, selling inventory for a stocking dealer and as an aircraft broker.
 The reality is that being a broker basically means that you spend your days contacting other brokers in an attempt to find an airplane you might have a buyer for or a buyer whom you might find an airplane for, but never really being committed to the buyer or the seller.

-It was during those years as a broker that I noticed a phenomenon I now refer to as "Artificial Market Stimulation" this is a term borrowed from the financial market, it is in fact interesting how the aircraft market is so similar to the financial market and how aircraft values can rise and fall based on rumors and speculation.
+It was during those years as a broker that I noticed a phenomenon I now refer to as “Artificial Market Stimulation.”
+This is a term borrowed from the financial market, it is in fact interesting how the aircraft market is so similar to the financial market and how aircraft values can rise and fall based on rumors and speculation.
 However, what we are talking about here is less rumor than self imposed harm.

 Artificial market stimulation is when a prospective aircraft purchaser contacts one or more aircraft brokers inquiring about an aircraft they have listed and then that broker contacts other brokers “shopping” for an aircraft to present to the prospective purchaser.
 The result is that you often have several brokers calling other brokers who in turn call other brokers and owners, all of the sudden the owner of an aircraft is getting numerous phone calls about his airplane and assumes the market is hot, when in fact there is only one potential buyer being represented by multiple brokers on a non-exclusive basis.

 The sad truth is a buyer might actually drive the price up on the very airplane he is trying to buy without realizing it.